plone/training/docs/mastering-plone/about_mastering.md

 # About Mastering Plone development

 The *Mastering Plone Development* training is both: an online training and a handout for on-site trainings.
 We address developers.
 You are interested in best practice guides and want to learn the why and where, so read on!

 ## The beginning and the continuation

-This training was initially started as a Plone Classic training and evolved now to a roundtrip on both: Plone Classic HOWTOs, same for the ReactJS frontend and the interplay between backend and frontend.
+This training was initially started as a Plone Classic training and evolved now to a roundtrip on both: Plone backend, React frontend and the interplay between backend and frontend.

 This training is published on [training.plone.org](https://training.plone.org/).

-The *Mastering Plone Development Training* is Open Source on [GitHub](https://github.com/plone/training).
+The *Mastering Plone Development Training* is Open Source.

 We update the training currently to teach the best practices.
 You are welcome to contribute and give feedback on [GitHub issues](https://github.com/plone/training/issues).